neuralcollapse/neuralcollapse/README.md

 If you are *still* getting out-of-memory errors, try clicking "Runtime"->"Factory Reset Runtime" on the Colab menu bar.

-It should be clear how to adapt code to other networks-dataset combinations to be run on local clusters with more memory, but if you run into trouble, please feel free to contact the authors.
-We'd be glad to help.
+It should be clear how to adapt the code to other networks-dataset combinations to be run on local clusters with more memory.
 Happy experimenting!